A Self Developing District Program (SDDP)*

 (2) Highly Qualified RDFs: The foundation of this approach requires a careful selection of rural development facilitators (RDFs) with what we call the five C’s: competency, creativity, commitment, character, and compassion.
 Utilizing a comprehensive recruitment and selection process, a strong pool of applicants are vetted through a three-day orientation workshop, ensuring the RDFs have the skills, motivation, and compassion to work effectively with the poorest of the poor in a given community area.
 These recruits are given three months of intensive training in the theories and practices of rural development, with an emphasis on the roles, responsibilities, interpersonal skills, and facilitative processes to develop trust and understanding with all the families in these various VDC areas.

-(3) Base Line Data: One very innovative component is to place these RDFs as part of their training into two-member teams (one man and one women), with each team responsible to interview all the families in the areas where they will be working.
+(3) Base Line Data: One very innovative component is to place these RDFs as part of their training into two-member teams (one man and one woman), with each team responsible for interviewing all the families in the areas where they will be working.
 This strategy accomplishes three major purposes: First, each RDF will come to know each family in the VDC area where they will be assigned.
 Second, this helps the villagers to understand the purpose of the Self Developing District Program (SDDP) initiative in these communities.
 Lastly, it provides the baseline data needed to identify community members who are living in extreme poverty, and with additional surveys in subsequent two years, will allow us to measure how and why we are making progress.
-While many might assume this three-month interviewing process is a misuse of staff time, it has proved to be the key element in motivating formal and informal leaders to commit to work with the RDFs in helping the extreme poor families to bring themselves out of poverty.
+While many might assume this three-month interviewing process is a misuse of staff time, it has proved to be the key element in motivating formal and informal leaders to commit to working with the RDFs in helping the extreme poor families to bring themselves out of poverty.

 II.
 First Year Components: Building Trust and Understanding